Cathedral

 The interior walls of the cathedral were white in the Middle Ages.
 In the Baroque era, ca. 1620-30, they were painted an ochre colour, rather like gold, and later, around 1700, a grey-green olive tone.
 Baroque altars, musicians’ tribunes, elaborate funeral monuments and huge paintings considerably changed the character of the interior of the cathedral.
 The magnificent silver altar in the choir was constructed over a period from 1675 to 1785, with donations from several bishops and the Cathedral Chapter.
 In 1697, in place of the tower originally planned, a richly painted and decorated cupola was built over the crossing.

-General plan of the Cathedral
+General plan of the cathedral

 General plan of St Peter's Cathedral of Regensburg © Domkapitel Regensburg KdöR/Infozentrum DOMPLATZ 5